 The great thing about Facebook advertising is that it lets you target your ad viewers in a way no other advertising can.
-You can specify people who live in a certain zip code or city, are of a certain age, or have a certain family status.
+You can specify people who live in a certain zip code or city, are of a certain age or have certain family status.

-If you hear that a local company is moving their headquarters, or that a company is moving to your city — pay attention to your chamber of commerce news! — fire up some Facebook ads that appear to only the people in that city: “Moving to Memphis soon?” or “Need to sell your house in a hurry?”
-This way, you know the people who respond are more than browsers; they’re actually interested, because they have a need right at that moment.
+If you hear that a local company is moving its headquarters, or that a company is moving to your city—pay attention to your chamber of commerce news!—fire up some Facebook ads that appear to only the people in that city: “Moving to Memphis soon?” or “Need to sell your house in a hurry?”
+This way, you know the people who respond are more than browsers; they’re actually interested because they have a need right at that moment.